albertofranzin/argsparsR/README.md

     8. `params$values$restart` with value `start`.

 Note that in this little example, values for `name` and `address` are array of `character`.
-It would be the same, however, to spacify them as unique strings, by, for example, `--name "Sherlock Holmes"` and `-a "221/B Baker Street London"`.
+It would have been possible, however, to specify them as unique strings, by, for example, `--name "Sherlock Holmes"` and `-a "221/B Baker Street London"`.
+The only required change is in the definition of `name`, whose number of values should become `1` (for fixed lenght of values) or some negative value (for an arbitrary number of values).
+For the same reason, the definition of `address` is perfectly fine.